 So what’s the problem?

-Increasing levels of debris in the world’s oceans are also having a major environmental and economic impact.
-Every year, an estimated 5 to 12 million metric tonnes of plastic enters the ocean, costing roughly $13 billion per year – including clean-up costs and financial losses in fisheries and other industries.
-About 89% of plastic litter found on the ocean floor are single-use items like plastic bags.
+At the same time, between 5 and 12 million metric tonnes of plastic enter the ocean annually, costing industries and clean-up efforts roughly $13 billion per year.
+Shockingly, about 89% of plastic litter found on the ocean floor consists of single-use items like plastic bags.

 How is the ocean connected to our health?

-Furthermore, marine fisheries provide 57 million jobs globally and provide the primary source of protein to over 50% of the population in least developed countries.
+Our health is intimately tied to the ocean.
+Marine biodiversity holds immense potential for developing new pharmaceuticals, while global fisheries provide 57 million jobs and serve as the primary source of protein for over half of the population in the world’s least developed countries.

 So, what can we do?